cihanciftci1/student-management-system/README.md

 I don't know too much about frontend at the moment.
 So the html codes are amateur work.

+There is a Many-to-One connection between students and classrooms databases.

 # Main Page
 ![1](https://user-images.githubusercontent.com/72259867/153417949-6543b342-5179-4df7-a1b6-6339f1ccd592.png)
 # Update Student